-1. The way you store jewellery defines their lifespan
+1. How you store jewellery defines its lifespan

-Designs carved while making an Indian styled jewellery are often intricate and delicate.
-Taking advantage of such intricacies, dust particles and moisture resides in the caves and lines.
-This residing, if not dusted off, is sure to cause damage to your ornaments.
+Indian styled jewellery often features intricate and delicate designs.
+Dust particles and moisture easily become trapped between the embedded lines.
+If not dusted off, these particles cause damage to your ornaments.
 Always store your jewellery in a cloth-lined box.
 Even if all your pieces look heavenly together, it is important for their preservation that you separately wrap them in a cotton cloth before storing them.
-Gold is a soft metal at the end of the day that is vulnerable to scratches, bending and dings.
+Remember, gold is a soft metal and can easily get scratched or bent.

-Pro tip: Invest in a box that has been made especially for the purpose of storing jewellery.
+Pro tip: Invest in a box that has been made especially to store jewellery.

 2. Planning a clean-up?
-Know what not to use
+Know what to avoid

-Pro tip: While storing your ornaments separately, add individual silica pads to necklaces, anklets and bangles for extra moisture protection.
+Pro tip: Add individual silica pads to each piece, like necklaces and bangles, for extra protection.

 4. Diamonds must be cared for